 Repeated interaction with heavy objects can also lead to herniation.
 It is the repeated stress of lifting or moving something heavy which causes this.

 Treatments for Hernias

-There are two types of treatments available for hernias: non-mesh, and mesh.
-Generally, the type of of damage incurred by the hernia, and the surgeon’s preference both play a role in determining what type of surgery will be performed.
+There are two types of treatments available for hernias: non-mesh and mesh.
+Generally, the type of damage incurred by a hernia and the surgeon’s preference both play a role in determining what type of treatment will be recommended and performed.

 Before 1958, hernia repair surgery consisted of sutures.
 In 1958, however, Dr. Francis Usher published his technique, called “tension-free.”
 In his technique, Dr. Francis used an implant.